alexa/alexa-smart-screen-sdk/README.md

 * **TemplateRuntime** - The interface for PlayerInfo and Template cards (such as music cards and other static cards).
 * **VisualCharacteristics** - The interface for reporting the physical properties of visual display devices (such as screen resolution, window size, and supported interaction modes).

-**APL Core Client Reference Implementation**: This is the Alexa Smart Screen SDK's sample app.
+**Smart Screen Sample Application**: This is the Alexa Smart Screen SDK's sample app.
 It has two components: a sample app and a Javascript-based GUI client app.

 * **GUIManager**: Interface between the capability agents and the GUI
 * **GUIClient**: Manages messages between the GUI and the rest of the sample app
-* **APLCoreTextMeasurement**: Handles text measurement requests from the APL Core Library
-* **APLCoreConnectionManager**: Manages the currently rendered APL document
-* **APLCoreGUIRenderer**: Handles the creation of APL documents
 * **WebSocketServer**: Reference implementation of a WebSocket-based messaging interface

-**APL Core Library Engine**: An abstract engine for Alexa Presentation Language (APL) that manages not only APL document parsing and layout inflation, but also event handling, commands, and the rendering workflow.
+**APL Client**: An Inter-process Communication (IPC) based APL Runtime which implements the APL Core Engine and the IPC APL Web ViewHost to render APL payloads.

 **HTML Rendering Engine**: A Javascript-based GUI client app and APL view host that render the visual experience on the device.